-DTD simplification procedures have been described in [5, 10, 12, 14].
+DTD simplification procedures have been described in [4, 7, 9, 11].
 However, details of these procedures are not always entirely clear in the papers.
-For examples, even the more recent procedure by [12] does not clearly specify when nested parentheses can be removed.
+For example, even the more recent procedure by [9] does not clearly specify when nested parenthesis can be removed.
 More importantly, existing procedures do not always give the most optimal result as they do not optimally handle the | operator.
 For example, for <!ELEMENT a ((b,c)|(c,d))>, using the best existing procedure, the following simplification occurs:

-'''

 ((b,c)|(c,d))

 -> ((b,c),(c,d))

--> (b,c,c,d) [We add this step to remove the parentheses]
+-> (b,c,c,d) [We add this step to remove ()]

 -> (b,c,d)

-'''

 In the simplified result, may contain zero or more <c> child elements.
-However, in the original declaration, contains exactly one <c> child no matter which choice is selected.
-Thus, the optimal result should be (b,c,d).
-Simplification to (b,c\,d) introduces unnecessary complexity, resulting in a lower degree of inlining.
+However, in the original declaration, contains exactly one <c> child no matter which choice is selected and thus the optimal result should be (b,c,d).

 To handle this situation, we cannot simply convert all occurrences of the choice operator (1) to the sequence operator (,), as in existing algorithms.
-Instead, operands of the | operator should be compared.
+Instead, operands of the 1 operator should be compared.
 We define several terms before presenting a new algorithm for DTD simplification.

-Definition 1.
-An atom is either e or e\, where e is an XML element.
+$Definition \ 1.$ An ${\bf atom}$ is either e or e, where e is an XML element.

 Definition 2.
-A comma-separated clause is a sequence of atoms, i.e., $(a_1, a_2, \ldots, a_n)$ , where every $a_i$ is an atom.
-A comma-separated clause may contain only one atom, i.e., n=1.
+A comma-separated clause is a sequence of atoms, i.e., (a_1, a_2, \ldots, a_n) , where every a_i is an atom.
+A comma-separated clause may contain only one atom (i.e. n=1).